Lloyd's Weekly Newspaper: Founding

-the recently launched Illustrated London News which had been a terrific success from the start, despite costing sixpence.
+the recently launched The Illustrated London News which had been a terrific success from the start, despite costing sixpence.

 Breaking even financially was the real challenge: revenues net of stamp duty failed to cover the cost of the illustrations (stamp duty was more than the 1d duty on news because of the heavy duty on paper - 1½d per pound in weight).
 After another seven issues, Lloyd dropped all pictures and changed the name to Lloyd’s Weekly London Newspaper.

 In the autumn of 1843, he raised the price to threepence, compensating for this by increasing the number of words per page.
 He used the postal service for distribution as postage was included in the 1d stamp duty — a useful concession that also enabled him to beat off the newsagents’ demand for a 1d commission.

 Even then, it was often a struggle to keep it going during the turbulence of the late 1840s.
 “London” was dropped from the title in 1848, probably reflecting the growing availability of rail transport.